-From October 2022, we are seeking feedback on a refreshed biosecurity system strategic framework.
-A new framework will ensure Aotearoa New Zealand continues to achieve our biosecurity outcomes and aspirations.
+We are seeking feedback on a refreshed biosecurity system strategy.
+A new strategy will ensure Aotearoa New Zealand continues to achieve our biosecurity outcomes and aspirations.
 We want to build on the approach we took with Biosecurity 2025.
 This will help us deliver a more resilient biosecurity system.

 New Zealand places significant importance on biosecurity.
-It helps us to protect our native flora and fauna, our culture, our livelihoods, our marine environment, and our health.
+It helps us to protect our native flora and fauna, whenua, freshwater and marine environments, as well as our culture, livelihoods and health.
 Our national system is greater than the sum of its individual parts.
 It's a multi-layered, interconnected network of people, infrastructure and technology, processes, and regulatory activities.

 We all have a valuable role to play in supporting our biosecurity.
-The intent is that this national strategic framework will help us to work together more effectively.
+The intent is that this national strategy will help us to work together more effectively.

 While our biosecurity system has served us well, the threats we face are growing in scale and complexity.
 Risk pathways are changing, as is the climate, and there is pressure from established pests.
 In this complex environment, a shared view on strategic direction and a mechanism to determine strategic priorities becomes even more important.